 The Company was incorporated pursuant to the laws of the Province of British Columbia, Canada, on April 10, 2015 as "PBA Acquisitions Corp.", a wholly-owned subsidiary of Petro Basin Energy Corp. ("Algernon Parent").
 On July 23, 2015, the Company changed its name to "Breathtee Biomedical, Inc.".
-The Company entered into an arrangement agreement with Algernon Parent and the plan of arrangement was completed on September 23, 2015.
+The Company entered into an arrangement with Algernon Parent and the plan of arrangement was completed on September 23, 2015.
 On February 19, 2019, the Company changed its name to "Algernon Pharmaceuticals Inc.".
 The Company has an August 31, fiscal year end.
 As of August 31, 2021, the Company had 1,674,868 Common Shares outstanding.

-The Company's principal executive offices are located at Suite 1500 - 1055 West Georgia Street, Vancouver, British Columbia, Canada, V6E 4N7.
+In December 2021, following the global pandemic resulting from the coronavirus known as COVID-19, we became a remote-first company with the Company's management currently working remotely.
+Due to this, we do not currently have a principal executive office.
 Our telephone number is (604) 398-4175 ext 701.
 The Company's website address is http://algernonpharmaceuticals.com.
 Information on our website does not constitute part of this Prospectus.
-The Company's registered and records office is also located at Suite 1500 - 1055 West Georgia Street, Vancouver, British Columbia, V6E 4N7.
+The Company's registered and records office is located at Suite 1500 - 1055 West Georgia Street, Vancouver, British Columbia, V6E 4N7.